raganwald-deprecated/homoiconic/2013/02/prototypes.md

 ### javascript has constructors

+JavaScript objects don't have a formal class, and thus there's no special syntax for defining how to create an instance or define its behaviour.

-JavaScript objects don't have a class.
-There's a constructor and there's a prototype.
-The constructor of an object is a function that was invoked with the `new` operator.
+JavaScript instances are created witha *constructor*.
+The constructor of an instance is a function that was invoked with the `new` operator.
 In JavaScript, any function can be a constructor, even if it doesn't look like one:

 ```javascript
 function square (n) { return n * n; }